abagames/crisp-game-lib/README.md

 //
 //   isCapturing?: boolean; // Capture a screen by pressing 'c'.
 //   isShowingScore?: boolean; // Show a score and a hi-score.
-//   isMinifying: boolean; // Show a minified code to the console.
+//   isMinifying?: boolean; // Show a minified code to the console.
 // };
 options = {
   viewSize: { x: 200, y: 60 },